-Students attending Early Starters must arrive between 07.45am and 8.20am through DMP hall doors.
-All KS2 students enter the school through the main doors where will be greeted by a member of the leadership team.
-All EYFS/ KS1 students enter through their classroom doors where they will be greeted by their class teachers.
+Students attending Early Starters must arrive between 07.45am and 8.00am through the DMP foyer.
+Students attending our free breakfast provision (toast and preserves) should enter under the canopy between 8.01 am and 8.10am.
+Please note cereal is provided for all students in classrooms from 8.20am (your child does not need to attend a club before the day begins in order to receive breakfast).
+From 8.20am all KS2 students enter the school through the main doors where they will be greeted by a member of the leadership team.
+All EYFS/KS1 students enter through their classroom doors where they will be greeted by their class teachers.
 All students need to be in school before 8.30am when the gates and doors will be promptly closed.
-Collection at 3.45pm is from all the labelled external doors.
+Collection from 3.05pm-3.15pm (Monday-Thursday) and 2.05pm-2.15pm (Friday) is from all the labelled external doors.